fgprevito/building-intuition/README.md

 The main program is under "Ridge Regression 2".

-The rest of the files are an attempt to share the development process.
+The rest of the files are an attempt to keep track of my progress.